jared1980/weeklystatus/weeklystatus.md

-📌 : ToDo
-🔴 : critical
-🟢 : ongoing
-🟡 : pending
-🚫 : canceled
-✅ : finished

 # Jared

 ## W724

 ## Smart 3

-### Firmware release

-- Tethering
+### Tethering

 - ✅ [6/22] Add support for more rndis_host device, e.g., HTC M8
 - ✅ [6/22] Fix GUI may hang if tethering is disabled during count down to tethering.

+### Firmware release

 - 5.0.001.1 (scheduled on 18/July)
      - ✅ [6/23] RC1~3 prepared